-4. What are the seven segments of the general environment?
-Explain the differences among them. (pp. 41-50)
+4. Name and describe the general environment's seven segments. (pp. 43-50)

 The demographic segment is concerned with characteristics of the population or society that makes up the general environment.
 Characteristics of interest are size, age, structure, geographic distribution, ethnic mix, and income distribution.